Pahulpreet86/pahulpreet86.github.io/_posts/2021-05-20-overview-of-heart-framework.md

 ---

-The **HEART Framework** was designed by Google to focus on only a few primary user metrics and to quantify those metrics to evaluate them critically.
+The **HEART Framework** is designed by Google to focus on a few primary user metrics and then quantify those metrics to evaluate them critically.

 **Need for the Framework**